nicolasmcnair/MEPAnalysis/README.md

 Left/Right arrow: Cycle backward/forward through trials
 Scroll Up/Down: Cycle backward/forward through trials
 Escape: Quit entire MEP data analysis (this will mean no file is written)

+Note: Depending on the Python version/distro you are running, you may need to alter line 8 in plotmep.py to a graphics backend that is supported in your installation (e.g., Qt4Agg, Qt5Agg, etc...).